Building Confidence

 Summary: (To include basic study design, measures, results, and notable limitations)

-This study is a follow-up of the Wood et al. (2006) study summarized above.
-This study compared the relative long-term benefit of family-focused cognitive behavioral therapy (FCBT; Building Confidence Program) and child-focused cognitive behavioral therapy (CCBT) for child anxiety disorders.
-Parents and children completed the Anxiety Disorders Interview Schedule (ADIS-CP), Clinical Global Impressions Improvement Scale (CGI), Multidimensional Anxiety Scale for Children (MASC), and the Child Behavior Checklist (CBCL).
-Results indicated that children assigned to Building Confidence Program had lower anxiety scores than children assigned to CCBT on follow-up diagnostician- and parent-report scores, but not child-report scores, and that Building Confidence Program may yield a stronger treatment effect than CCBT that lasts for at least 1 year.
+The study used the same sample as Wood et al. (2006).
+The purpose of the study was to compare the relative long-term benefit of family-focused cognitive behavioral therapy (FCBT) [now called Building Confidence Program] and child-focused cognitive behavioral therapy (CCBT) for child anxiety disorders.
+Participants were randomly assigned to 12–16 sessions of FCBT or CCBT.
+Measures utilized include the Anxiety Disorders Interview Schedule (ADIS-CP), Clinical Global Impressions Improvement Scale (CGI), Multidimensional Anxiety Scale for Children (MASC), and the Child Behavior Checklist (CBCL).
+Results indicate that children assigned to FCBT had lower anxiety scores than children assigned to CCBT on follow-up diagnostician- and parent-report scores, but not child-report scores, and that FCBT may yield a stronger treatment effect than CCBT that lasts for at least 1 year.
+Limitations include small sample size.

 Length of controlled postintervention follow-up: 1 year.